 They were determined to bring 3D to a 2 MHz 8-bit computer with 32 K of memory, and to do it in the context of a real game with real things to do.
 At least they didn’t have to bemoan the uselessness of sprites to this new paradigm: having been created with educational and “practical” uses in mind rather than gaming, the BBC Micro didn’t have any anyway.
 Programming, like politics, being the art of the possible, compromises would be needed if they were to have a prayer.
 Braben had already made the wise choice to set his 3D demo in space.
 Space is full of, well, space.
 It’s almost entirely empty, thus dramatically reducing the amount of stuff their game would have to draw.
 One other obvious decision was to perform only the first part of the full two-part rendering process, drawing in the outlines of objects in their 3D world but not going back and filling in their surfaces, an even more complicated and expensive process.
 (As the screens above illustrate, Artwick and Atari had already made the same compromise in their own initial implementations of 3D.)

-The pair ruthlessly simplified Braben’s original spaceship models to have as few lines as possible, just enough to make of each a recognizable shape.
+Thus Braben made his first spaceships as simple as possible, with just enough lines and points to make of each a recognizable shape.
 This turned out to be wise for another reason: complex designs shown in wireframe tend to turn into a confusing mishmash of lines.
 To simplify rendering, all objects were also made convex, meaning that any given line will only pass in and out of the object once; as Braben himself put it in a talk at a recent Game Designers Conference, a block of cheddar cheese is convex but a block of Swiss is not.
-They also favored symmetrical ships — ships for which one side was a mirror image of the other, and thus could be rendered by simply negating calculations for the side that had just been drawn.
-Braben estimates that this step alone sped up rendering by some 40%, while actually representing no large aesthetic sacrifice at all; most vehicles in our world are also symmetrical.
+Later in the game’s development, when Bell and Braben has managed to considerably accelerate the original rendering code, more complex ships, like Bell’s Transporter, were added.

 Another area of concern must be your control of your own spaceship, the one through whose cockpit you would be viewing this 3D universe.
 A spaceship, like an airplane, can change its orientation in six ways, being able to yaw, pitch, or roll in either direction.
 Yet a joystick can be moved in only four cardinal directions — perfect for a 2D world but problematic for their 3D world.
 Bell and Braben soon realized, however, that being in space saved them.
 With no ground, and thus no real notion of up and down with which to contend, turns could be accomplished by simply rolling to the desired orientation and pitching up or down; no need for a yaw control at all.
 While they took full advantage of the good parts of being in space, they also wisely decided not to try to make the game a remotely realistic simulation of spaceflight.
 Like Star Wars, their game would be one of dogfights in space, with ships inexplicably subject to a law of inertia that should have been left planetside.
 Anything else would just feel too disorienting, they judged.
 Most people would prefer to be Luke Skywalker rather than David Bowman anyway.